JVital2013/goesrecv-ps/README.md

 # goesrecv-ps
 A collection of PowerShell scripts for doing cool things with pietern's goestools.
+This repository currently consists of:
+ - goesrecv-iq.ps1
+ - goesrecv-rtltcp.ps1
+ - goesrecv-vcidmon.ps1

-This repository currently consists of goesrecv-rtltcp.ps1 and goesrecv-iq.ps1, but more may be added over time.
+More scripts may be added over time.
 Unless otherwise specified, all scripts are compatible with both PowerShell for Windows (powershell) and PowerShell Core (pwsh).
 You will likely need to modify your goesrecv.conf file to open the necessary ports.
 Scroll to the "Recommended goesrecv.conf configuration" section for details.

 NOTE: This software is experimental and is for testing and educational purposes only.
 It leverages what appears to be undocumented parts of goesrecv, so the data may not be 100% accurate.
 If you see any problems with my code, or potential ways to improve it, let me know!